frc2423/2013/driver_station/README.txt

 The included images were obtained from various places:

     - Linda Donoghue created the robot images
-    - Buttons were obtained via google image search, I dont recall where
+    - Buttons were obtained via google image search, I don't recall where
     - The fantastic lighted rocker switches were created by Keith Sereby, and can be found at http://dribbble.com/shots/409882-Lighted-Rocker-Switch The derived rocker switch images are distributed with permission.

 Support
 -------

 If you run into problems trying to get this to work, I highly recommend using google to figure out how to solve your problem.
-You can try contacting me, but I may not have the time to help you.
-The Chief Delphi forums are an excellent source of help, however.
+The ChiefDelphi forums are an excellent source of help also.

 Dustin Spicuzza, Team 2423
 dustin@virtualroadside.com